volkerrath/Py4MT2/README.md

 - 	**aempy/notebooks**
  	Contains jupyter notebooks for the most important scripts using the toolbox.

-- 	**rcfiles**
+- 	**environment**
-	Contains some useful helper files for working with the conda EM environment.
+	Contains conda environment description files, and some useful helper files for working with the conda EM environment.

 Get your working copy via git from the command line: